bcgov/data-publication/pages/dpw_bcdc_applications.md

 ## PURPOSE

-This page contains details for completing fields in a metadata record for the Application dataset type.
+This page contains details for completing fields in a metadata record for the Application type.

 -----------------------